Sajjadmanal/Python-Projects/README.md

 # Python-Projects
-This repository contains the projects done while learning Python from Coursera, Udemy.
+This repository contains the projects done while learning Python from Coursera, Udemy and Udacity.